InstaPy/InstaPy/DOCUMENTATION.md

   `interact`: Defines whether the users of the given post should also be interacted with (needs `set_user_interact` to be also set)

-  `randomize`: Determines whether the first `amount` of posts should be liked or a random selection.
+  `randomize`: Determines whether the first `amount` of post authors should be liked or a random selection.

-  `media`: Determines which media should be liked, Photo or Video (default is `None` which is all)
+  `media`: Determines which media should be considered, Photo or Video (default is `None` which is all)

 ### Follow by Locations